nicbou/timeline-old/README.md

 API URL: `/api/backup`

+A Source is a source of data.
 Sources are suited for frequent, automatic data imports.
 You add a source (an API, an RSS feed, etc) to monitor, and new data is automatically imported.

 For example, you can use them to automatically import photos from your phone, import your new tweets, or watch a website for new posts.